Bachelor of Arts with Honours

 The independent, student-led nature of this module, and its stand-alone time-frame, via sourcing and completion of an essay or report, will demonstrate intellectual confidence, independent research and communication skills, both verbal and/or written.
 Its 6 week schedule allows students to focus wholly on the discursive and analytical while permitting equal engagement with the TDF505 module, starting in week 7 until the final shows in May, without conflict or overlap.

 This Graduate Skills is the last 20 credit module in Textile Art, Design and Fashion.
 The module will focus on the key strategies that will help you prepare for graduate life, career development and employment.
 The module will provide you with a promotional portfolio and a 5-year strategic career plan, supported by valuable resources, tools, case studies and signposts to allow you to tailor the resource material to your specific career ambitions.
 It will adopt a professional and entrepreneurial approach to planning a career within a broad spectrum of the creative industries.

 Major Project is the final practice based module on Textile Art, Design and Fashion.
 Working ambitiously and critically as a self-directed artist or designer you will integrate practical, aesthetic and intellectual knowledge resulting in final artworks or collection and a professional portfolio.
 This 80 credit module spans two semesters and allows for ambition, risk- taking and continuity of practice preparing you for your future career.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

 In this section

-Applicants can satisfy the requirement for one of the A-level grades (or equivalent) by substituting a combination of alternative qualifications recognised by the University.
+Applicants may satisfy the requirement for one of the A Level grades (or equivalent) by substituting a combination of alternative qualifications recognised by the University.